Our leader posed a great question during my recent WW meeting:

 7. Forgive failures and keep going

-You won't learn how to change all your eating behaviors in a few weeks.
+You won't learn how to change all of your eating behaviors in a few weeks.
 You probably have lots of old habits you'll need to replace.
 Do this little by little.
 Along the way, you'll make mistakes.
 But just don't take it too personally.
 Never feel guilty.
 Just keep going.

 As long as you persist, you'll reach your goal.